plausible/docs/docs/subscription-plans.md

 <img alt="Your current subscription plan" src={useBaseUrl('img/current-subscription-plan.png')} />

-Our lowest subscription tier is up to 10,000 pageviews per month and it is priced at $6/month if you pay monthly.

-There's a 33% discount on all plans for those that want to pay annually.
-The annual billing discount makes our lowest tier $48 for the full year or $4 per month.
+You can get 2 months free if you subscribe to a yearly plan and pay annually.
 You can see all of [our subscription plans and pricing](https://plausible.io/#pricing) on our website or within your Plausible account.

 ## What happens if I go over my monthly page views limit?